Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 Toggle the domain restriction on Audio.

 When toggled off, users will be able to play songs from non-commercial websites and links.
-When toggled on, users are restricted to YouTube, SoundCloud, Mixer, Vimeo, Twitch, and Bandcamp links.
+When toggled on, users are restricted to YouTube, SoundCloud, Vimeo, Twitch, and Bandcamp links.

 .. _audio-command-audioset-restrictions: